cfpb/design-system/docs/pages/e-mail-signup-forms.md

   * **Description:** Briefly clarify what kind of information will be in the emails with a focus on the value users will receive from the emails.

-  * **Form field:** Include an "Email address" field label, use "mail@example.com" helper text, and set the form field as required.
+  * **Form field:** Include an "Email address" label heading, use "mail@example.com" helper text, and set the form field as required.

   * **Signup button:** Use standard "Sign up" button text.